Corpusclockwork/alien_top_logger/README.md

 # Welcome to Alien Bloc's (unofficial) verison of TopLogger !
-This is a personal project where I created a site where customers at Alien Bloc (the local climbing gym that I work at) could hypothetically track the routes that they climb.
+This is a personal project where I created a site that customers at Alien Bloc (the local climbing gym that I work at) could hypothetically track the routes that they climb.

 ## Functionality
 **Staff User funtionality:**